aroemers/sibiro/README.md

 ### Defining routes

 A routes structure is a collection of sequences, with three or four elements.
 The request-method, a [clout](https://github.com/weavejester/clout)-like path, a handler (or any object really), and optionally a tag.
+The paths are not fully clout compatible, see limitations section.
 For example:

 ```clj